chef/opendistro-for-elasticsearch/README.md

 /hab/cache/src/github.com/elastic/beats/libbeat/processors/script/javascript/session.go:267:14: s.Runtime().RegisterSimpleMapType undefined (type *goja.Runtime has no field or method RegisterSimpleMapType)
 ```

 - Aerospike is a Go client library for connecting to the aerospike nosql database.
-We do not use this functionality
+We do not use this functionality..

 https://www.aerospike.com/docs/client/go/examples.html